mantidproject/mantid/docs/source/algorithms/SaveISISReflectometryORSO-v1.rst

 A dataset name is generated automatically for each individual workspace in the input list or workspace group.
 This is done as follows:

 - If there is a call to :ref:`algm-Stitch1DMany` in the workspace history then the dataset is given the name "Stitched".
-- If it is not a stitched dataset then, if available in the workspace reduction history, the value of theta that was used for conversion to Q is given as the dataset name.
+- If it is not a stitched dataset then, if available in the workspace reduction history, the value of theta that was used for conversion to Q  and/or the polarization encountered in the sample logs is given as the dataset name.
 - If a dataset name cannot be generated from either of the above, then the workspace name is used as the dataset name.

 For a workspace that is a member of a workspace group, if the generated dataset name is either "Stitched" or the theta value, then the individual workspace name is also included in the dataset name.